 In order to maintain the credibility and integrity of the certification process, the Certification Committee verifies the information provided on renewal applications and to ensure the renewal requirements are met.
 Requests for verification may be made prior to recertification or at a future time.
 Incomplete applications may result in delays or loss of certification.
 All renewal applications are reviewed for accuracy and completion.
 Professional licenses are checked for good standing and expiration dates.
 Random audits are conducted through the internal quality program to confirm information provided.
 This information is updated in each candidate’s file.

 The National Alliance of Wound Care and Ostomy® conducts random audits to determine compliance with the recertification requirements.
-A process for auditing CE forms has been established by the Certification Manager.
-Approximately 15% of all recertification applications are chosen for audit.
-The Admission’s Specialist reviews all CE submitted forms for compliance and chooses one per day for audit.
-Selection of the file to be audited is random, and can be chosen from any recertification application submitted either online, by mail, email, or fax.
+A process for auditing CE forms has been established by the Director of Certification.
+No less than 20 audits are conducted on a monthly basis of all recertification applications submitted.
+The Admission’s Specialist reviews all CE submitted forms for compliance and the selection of the file to be audited is random, and can be chosen from any recertification application submitted either online, by mail, email, or fax.
 Applications from each submission method will be considered when selecting an application to audit.

 Any WCC® selected for audit will be notified by email within two (2) weeks of application receipt.
 If audited, the documentation required for audit must be submitted to the National Alliance of Wound Care and Ostomy® within 30 days of notice.